ThingPulse/esp-iot-flasher/README.md

 The repository contains a sample docker-compose.yaml file.
 By executing `docker-compose up -d` in the root of this repository you can start the service.
+The example docker-compose configuration will start the service at http://localhost:8081

 ## Changing device configuration